 #opioid #opiate #opioidcrisis #opioidepidemic #drug #addiction #lawsuit

-If you or a family member have suffered injury from use of a prescription or over-the-counter drug or pharmaceutical, including opiates, you and/or your family member may be entitled to money damages.
+If you or a family member have suffered injury from the use of a prescription or over-the-counter drug or pharmaceutical, including opiates, you and/or your family member may be entitled to money damages.
 If you are a municipality or other organization that has incurred costs to battle the nationwide opiate addiction epidemic, you also may be entitled to money damages.
 All of our personal injury cases are contingency cases, which means you pay nothing out of pocket and we do not get paid unless you get paid.

 We take your calls and meet with your family personally to answer all your questions.
 We will press your insurance company for the coverage you are entitled to and help you recover the compensation you deserve.
 Personal injury cases require a wealth of experience, and a network of proven experts, including doctors and medical experts, accident recreation experts, insurance investigators, private investigators, and the resources necessary to fight large insurance companies.